fluidinfo/shared-clipboard/README.markdown

 clipboard between applications you're using on different devices, or between different people.
 For example, you might use Dragon Dictate on a Mac to compose some text, and then yank it into your editor running on a Linux machine for final editing.
-Or, highlight some text in your browser so someone you're talking to on Skpye can immediately yank it into a Gmail message.
+Or highlight some text in your browser so someone you're talking to on Skpye can immediately yank it into a Gmail message.
+Or at the shell, pipe some output into the clipboard setting script and yank it into your editor.

 The idea for sharing a clipboard in this way came from [Hilary Mason](http://www.hilarymason.com/).
 Thanks Hilary!